NADER SHAH AFSHAR (1736 - 1747)

 Nader exercised his ambition with great caution.
 First (1730) he set up Tahmasp as shah, being content to continue as vizier, and get on with military matters.
 In 1732 he fell out with Tahmasp, and decided he could rule better without him - he arranged for Tahmasp to be caught in public display of his drunkenness and and hence unfitness to rule - which made it acceptable to depose him.
 He still didn't make himself shah, though - deciding to nominate Tahmasp's 18-month old baby son as Shah Abbas III.
 He then went off again to pursue campaigns against The Ottomans and the Russians.
 Then in 1736, unexpectedly, he finally deposed Abbas, and made himself Nader Shah.
 In 1740 Abbas and his father were murdered.
 But such was the power of the Safavid name, that pretenders continued to emerge for some time.

 Nader, on becoming Shah, at once tried to change the state religion from the Twelver Shi'ism of the Safavids, to a kind of compromise Sunnism, which could smooth out the religious differences between Iran and the Sunni Ottomans to the west, and the Sunni Mughals to the east - and also gratify his own Türkmen Sunni followers.
 The policy was a failure - it wasn't acceptable to the Ottomans or the Mughals - and the people of Iran were already too attached to their Shi'i faith.
 If he perhaps saw himself as the eventual ruler of all Islam - it would make sense to eliminate the current sectarian differences.
-He was ruthless in punishing communities who rebelled against his edict - even building towers of their skulls à la Timur.
+Communities who rebelled against his edict were savagely punished.

 1730 He fought the Ottomans and regained most of the territory lost during the last Safavid reigns.
 He then had to march to Khorasan to crush a rebellion of the Abdali Afghans: while he was away, Shah Tahmasp II intervened disastrously in the Ottoman campaign, and signed away most of Nader's gains.
 Hence his decision to force Tahmasp to abdicate [above].